Answered By: Allison Ball

 • OR: any one term entered must be present in the record

-• e.g. A search for cats OR dogs will return results that include either or both of the terms.
+• e.g. A search for cats OR dogs will return results that include either one of the terms or both of the terms.

 Simple search using OR